ndextools/ndex-morphcs/docs/developer-notes.md

 ## Notes For Developers

 This classes and interfaces in this application are not (yet!) designed to be extended.
-They are subject to change at any time.
-More likely than not they absolutely will change in the future without notice.
+They are subject to change at any time - in fact, you can bet on it!

 ### Development Requirements
 * [Oracle Java SE 8.0](https://www.oracle.com/technetwork/java/javase/downloads/index.html)